Follow me, as I follow Christ.

 ELDERS & DEACONS

 In our church tradition, the two teams of lay (volunteer) people who work together with our church’s ministers and staff to lead Jesus’ church are elders & deacons.
-During the month of May, we'll be nominating men and women to serve as elders and deacons at Liberti.
+From April 28th - May 26th, we'll be nominating men and women to serve as elders and deacons at Liberti.

 Elders serve by leading…